samirak93/analytics/_posts/2018-05-20-Animation-and-Convex-Hull-in-Bokeh.md

 This blog post looks at creating an animation slider (with Play and Pause buttons) to plot 2D coordinates of player movement in a soccer game.
 Also, this post explains the steps to create a toggle button, to show/hide the convex hull plot of the teams.
 I've used [Bokeh](https://bokeh.pydata.org) to plot the viz.
 Bokeh gives a good looking viz in the browser and also provides smooth interface for animation.
 I've also tried the same with [Matplotlib](https://matplotlib.org) and it was successful.
 But the features of bokeh (compared to matplotlib) makes it a better choice, for this purpose alone.
 I could write a separate blog post to outline the process in Matplotlib.

 The dataset used in the post is from **STATS**.
 You can submit an [online](https://www.stats.com/data-science/) request to obtain the dataset from them.
-The data used in the viz is not shared.
+The data used in the viz is not available for public use.

-Note that I've already done some pre-processing to clean the data since the raw data from STATS doesn't have player/team names/ID and we'd have to manually add them.
+Note that I've already done some pre-processing to clean the raw data since the data from STATS doesn't have player/team tags and we'd have to manually add them.
 I'm not going to explain in depth about the data cleaning process.
 Once you get the dataset and have doubts on adding team/player tags, do contact me on twitter/mail.
+Also, an similar dataset can be used (for any sports) as long as you've the below columns.

 Once you've the data file ready, create the below folder directory, which would be needed to run the bokeh server.